19hours/sg-statutes/Acts/Road Traffic Act.md

 (b) any member of any auxiliary police force in uniform;

-(c) any employee of the bus service operator or bus interchange operator; or
+(c) any employee of the bus operator holding a Class 1 bus service licence (within the meaning of the Bus Services Industry Act 2015) or bus interchange operator; or

+[Act 30 of 2015 wef 22/01/2016]

 (d) any security officer (within the meaning of the Private Security Industry Act (Cap.
-250A)) engaged by the bus service operator or bus interchange operator,
+250A)) engaged by the bus operator holding a Class 1 bus service licence (within the meaning of the Bus Services Industry Act 2015) or bus interchange operator,

+[Act 30 of 2015 wef 22/01/2016]

 who is authorised by the Authority in writing to exercise the power to search under this section at or in relation to any omnibus or bus interchange specified in that written authorisation.